Overview

 deno run -A --import-map https://cdn.unyt.org/importmap.json https://cdn.unyt.org/uix/run.ts

-In a UIX project, frontend and backend source code or other resources are combined in one single project.
+A UIX project combines frontend and backend source code with other resources into a single code base.

 .